 - John 1:14- The Word became flesh and dwelt among us./li>

 - Craft Project – Color-Your-Own Nativity Set

-If you’d prefer a bound collection, check out Joy to the World, my devotional journal for advent:
+If you’d prefer a bound collection, check out Joy to the World: